Understanding Assumable Mortgages

 Want to know more about VA mortgages?
 Get the bigger picture about the special rates and other beneficial considerations made for loans to U.S. veterans.

 All mortgage payments must be current at the time of closing.
 You should plan to provide funds necessary to clear any outstanding payments before you can assume the loan.
 Either the buyer or seller can bring the loan to good standing.

 How to Assume a Mortgage in 6 Steps

-While assuming a mortgage can be easier and much less time-consuming than taking out a new mortgage — assumption can often be done in as little as 30 days — it is important to know what to expect during the process.
-So, we put together a list of seven key steps to follow when assuming a mortgage:
+While assuming a mortgage can be easier and much less time-consuming than taking out a new mortgage it is important to know what to expect during the process.
+We put together a list of key steps to follow when assuming a mortgage:

 1) Do Your Research

 Before you put time and effort into the process, be sure the home loan you wish to assume qualifies.
 Also, plan to speak to the original lender and ensure they’re onboard with the assumption — the seller may not have all the pertinent info or a full understanding of the process and requirements.
 You may also want to consult with a real estate professional.